ronjouch/dailygrooves/README.md

 7. Deploy with `/path/to/your/appcfg.py update /path/to/dailygrooves/dailygrooves/`
 8. Trigger an initial manual crawl by opening `YOURAPPURL/fetch` in your browser (necessary to cache an OAuth2 refresh token), and ensure 2 hours later that your cron job runs fine.

-As of its initial release, DailyGrooves runs fine on Python 2.7.4 / GAE 1.8.0 / GAE-Python-Client 1.1.
+As of November 2013, DailyGrooves runs fine on Python 2.7.5 / GAE 1.8.7 / GAE-Python-Client 1.1.

 ## Getting Involved